astronomer/astro-docs/enterprise/next/05_customize-airflow/06_integrate-iam.md

 3. Open the **JSON** tab.
 4. In the Policy Document field, specify the permissions you'd like to apply (or restrict) to the resource in question (e.g. read / write access to an AWS S3 bucket) You can also use the visual editor to construct your own policy.

-    The following example allows permission to an S3 bucket named `astronomer-bucket`:
+    The following example will grant your IAM role read/write permissions to an S3 bucket named `astronomer-bucket`:
     ```json
     {
         "Version": "2012-10-17",